LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdatePhoneNumber-put-">Phone Number Update (PUT)</h4>
- This API is used to update the login Phone Number of users [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-number-update)
+ This API is used to update the login Phone Number of users

 ```java